resolve109/study-aws-sa/aws-study-guide.md

   - More effective than adding a second virtual private gateway to the VPC
   - Better than adding redundant VPC peering or VPNs between VPCs
   - Addresses the specific single point of failure in the customer gateway

+### Backup Strategy for Stateless Applications
+- **Best Practices**:
+  - For stateless web applications in Auto Scaling groups:
+    - Retain the latest Amazon Machine Images (AMIs) of the web and application tiers
+    - Enable automated backups in RDS and use point-in-time recovery to meet RPO requirements
+  - This approach efficiently leverages the stateless nature of the application
+  - No need for continuous snapshot backups of EC2 instances' EBS volumes since critical data resides in the database
+  - Provides quick and efficient method to restore components if necessary
+  - More cost-effective than taking EBS snapshots for stateless applications
+  - Avoids unnecessary storage costs and management overhead

+### S3 Lifecycle Management
+- **IoT Data Management Strategy**:
+  - For IoT applications generating trillions of objects annually:
+    - Use S3 Standard storage class for data less than 30 days old
+    - Create lifecycle policies to transition objects to S3 Standard-IA after 30 days
+    - Move data to S3 Glacier Deep Archive after 1 year for archival purposes
+  - This approach optimizes storage costs based on access patterns
+  - Provides appropriate performance for daily ML model retraining with recent data
+  - Supports periodic analysis (e.g., quarterly) with data up to 1 year old
+  - Ensures cost-effective long-term retention while maintaining appropriate access times for different use cases

+### License-Compatible EC2 Options
+- **For Commercial Off-the-Shelf Applications**:
+  - When migrating applications with socket/core licensing models:
+    - Use Dedicated Reserved Hosts to leverage existing licenses
+    - Provides visibility into the physical cores and sockets for license compliance
+    - Most cost-effective option for predictable workloads with long-term steady usage
+  - More suitable than Dedicated Reserved Instances which don't provide socket-level visibility
+  - More cost-effective than On-Demand options for stable, predictable workloads
+  - Essential for software with licensing tied to physical hardware characteristics

+### Aurora PostgreSQL for Reporting
+- **Minimizing Application Impact**:
+  - For improving reporting performance with minimal code changes:
+    - Set up an Aurora PostgreSQL DB cluster that includes an Aurora Replica
+    - Direct reporting queries to the Aurora Replica instead of the primary instance
+  - Provides complete PostgreSQL compatibility, requiring minimal application changes
+  - Efficiently offloads read-heavy reporting workloads from the primary database
+  - Prevents reporting processes from impacting document modifications or additions
+  - Superior to Multi-AZ RDS deployments whose secondary instances aren't accessible for queries
+  - More compatible with existing PostgreSQL code than migrating to NoSQL solutions